 An online teaching resource, the Simple Education application, will give you access to video content from the days' talks, and a raft of other online educational and learning resources which continue your learning experience and connect you with the interventional community after the course finishes.

-Dr Justin Davies is a clinical academic and consultant interventional cardiologist at the National Heart and Lung Institute, Imperial College London.
-After training at Imperial College, he won a prestigious BHF research fellowship to study in arterial haemodynamics.
+Dr Justin Davies is a consultant interventional cardiologist at Hammersmith Hospital, Imperial College NHS Trust, London.
+After training at Imperial College, he won a prestigious BHF research fellowship to study arterial haemodynamics.
 Since then he has continued to work on the development of mathematical algorithms to aid understanding of large artery physiology and to develop new tools to assess arterial disease.
 The holder of several patents, he has published widely in the field of hypertension, coronary and large artery physiology and is the winner of many national and international awards.
 He has several international collaborations, and is the developer of iFR and the co-principal investigator of the ADVISE studies, the DEFINE-FLAIR, ORBITA and DEFINE-PCI studies.
 Justin also has an interest in renal denervation, and has lead the first-in-man studies to evaluate the safety of this technique to patients with chronic systolic heart failure (REACH studies).

 Prof Javier Escaned is Consultant Interventional Cardiologist / Associate Professor and Head of Section, Cardiology Department, Hospital Clinico San Carlos (Madrid, Spain).
 He trained as a cardiologist the United Kingdom (Queen Elizabeth University Hospital, Birmingham and Walsgrave Hospital, Coventry) before moving to the Thoraxcenter / Rotterdam (The Netherlands), where he obtained his PhD degree in 1994.
 Author of more than 200 scientific articles, books and book chapters on different aspects of interventional cardiology, imaging and physiology, his latest contribution is the textbook “Coronary Stenosis.
 Imaging, Structure and Physiology”, co-edited with Patrick W Serruys.
 He is currently co-director or EuroPCR.
 Some of his additional interests are philosophy, education and music.